forknote/forknote.net/content/documentation/payment-gateway/index.md

 bind-port | Which port to bind Forknote RPC Wallet to.
 Default value is 8070 | bind-port = 8071 daemon-address | Forknote daemon (forknoted) address for remote daemon connection infrastructure | daemon-address = 127.0.0.1 daemon-port | Forknote daemon (forknoted) port for remote daemon connection infrastructure.
-Default Forknote daemon ports are 8080 and 8081 | daemon-port = 8080 wallet-file | Mandatory'''.
-Your wallet's file name | wallet-file = mywallet wallet-password | Mandatory.
-Your wallet's password | wallet-password = mypassword log-file | A name of log file that you want to use for logging.
+Default Forknote daemon ports are 8080 and 8081 | daemon-port = 8080 container-file | Mandatory'''.
+Your container's file name | container-file = mycontainer container-password | Mandatory.
+Your container's password | container-password = mypassword log-file | A name of log file that you want to use for logging.
 Default is walletd.log | log-file = mylog.log server-root | Working directory that you wish to use for Forknote RPC Wallet.
 Default is current working directory. | server-root = /home/Downloads/RPCWallet log-level | Level of logging.
 Default is 1. | log-level = 2